neverchanje/lexer/design.md

 If the action is empty, then when the pattern is matched the input token is simply discarded.

++ special directives which can be included within an action

+    - ECHO

+    Copies the matched token to the lexer's output.

+    - TODO: BEGIN

+    - TODO: REJECT

+    - An action consisting solely of a vertical bar (‘|’)

+    Same as the action for the next rule.

+    - If the action contains a ‘{’, then the action spans till the balancing ‘}’ is found, and the action may cross multiple lines.

 #### Comments

 Anything between '/*' and '*/' is considered a comment.